cloudinary-training/cld-cli-intro/README.md

-# Introduction to Cloudinary CLI
+# Introduction to Cloudinary's CLI

 Cloudinary offers a command line interface (CLI) that enables you to make API calls in your terminal.
 The Cloudinary CLI runs on top of the Python SDK.

 # Cheat Sheet:

-This cheat sheet is meant for students involved with the “Introduction to Cloudinary’s CLI” course.
-If you are not already a student, you can enroll at [training.cloudinary.com](https://training.cloudinary.com).
-Each part of the cheat sheet corresponds with the [slides](https://cloudinary-marketing-res.cloudinary.com/image/upload/v1704049241/Introduction-Cloudinary-CLI.pdf) used in the [course](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820).
+The information in this repository's README follows along the structure of the Cloudinary Academy course, ["Introduction to Cloudinary's CLI"](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820) and even includes some examples for topics we don't cover in the course.
+If you would like to take this 50 minute course, you can enroll for free at [training.cloudinary.com](https://training.cloudinary.com).
+The following information corresponds with the [course slides](https://cloudinary-marketing-res.cloudinary.com/image/upload/v1704049241/Introduction-Cloudinary-CLI.pdf) used in [Introduction to Cloudinary's CLI](https://training.cloudinary.com/learn/course/introduction-to-cloudinarys-cli-one-hour-course/lessons/setting-up-your-environment-0820).

 ---